allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Prevent peers from voicing their opinions and questions
     * Violate any part of this Code of Conduct
     * Violate the Allegheny honor code in regards to all submitted work
-    * Navigate to other websites or programs not related to class materials
+    * Navigate to other websites or programs unrelated to class materials
     * Directly copy another peer's work without crediting them

 ### Attendance